-Example: Researcher from one organisation seconded to work in another Research organisation or in a university.
-In the exceptional case where the seconded personnel does not work in the premises of the beneficiary, no overheads can be charged on the corresponding cost of personnel by the beneficiary.
+Researcher from one organisation seconded to work in another Research organisation or in a university.
+In this case where the seconded personnel does not work in the premises of the beneficiary, no overheads can be charged on the corresponding cost of personnel by the beneficiary.